 Come on the curry trail with me, and I promise you this one holds so much more punch than any of your neighborhood restaurants.

-Some time back, we gave you Thai Green Curry with Chicken.
-That’s our go to curry base whenever my taste buds demand something tingling when cooking with chicken or beef.
+Some time back, I gave you Thai Green Curry with Chicken.
+That’s my go-to curry base whenever my taste buds demand something tingling when cooking with chicken or beef.

 Love for Thai Food